 There are a whole host of things you can do with your homepage.
 You can have a rolling news feed, a twitter feed and more social media icons than the eye can see, but do you really need all of it?
 The short answer is no. An optimised website design for sales needs to be focused.
 The key is to find the right balance of brevity and clarity.
 It’s our job as designers to figure out how to get your customers attention and give them all the information they need without becoming overwhelming or distracting.

-The standard conversion rate for a website sits somewhere between 1% and 3%.
-That means that at least 97% of people visiting the standard website are not convinced.
-The good news is there are some simple steps that can be implemented to give you a optimised website design for sales.
+Here are some simple steps that can be implemented to give you a optimised website design for sales.

 Clear key messages on the front page.

 Don’t get carried away.
 It’s tempting to try show off every detail, of everything you do on the front page.
 Too much information can overwhelm your audience.
 Don’t do it.
 Instead, be clear with your key messages and make it obvious where users have to go to find out more information.
 An optimised website design for sales uses the homepage to attract interest, explain what you do and direct users to relevant areas to find out more information.
 Allowing users to opt-in to information gives you a greater chance of holding their attention and making a conversion.